- About Hunger

 And so, in confidence we pray for God’s healing Spirit to hover over every inch of this world:

-God of Mercy and Grace,
+God of Hope and Healing:

 Throughout this crisis, we return in prayer time and again to our loving God, who yearns for our good health, safety, and flourishing.
 Sign up for Prayers to End Hunger and receive prayer resources by email every other Friday.